ladybug-tools/spider/gbxml-viewer/README.md

 * Reports
 	* Duplicate CAD IDs sorted and display next to each other
 	* Every set of duplicates CAD IDs has its own toggle view button
-	* Same toogle view button added to other reports
+	* Same toggle view button added to other reports

 ### 2017-12-12 ~ Theo